Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some experts say AI could lead to a “nuclear-level disaster.”
 (Photo: Reuters).

-A survey released by the Stanford University Artificial Intelligence Institute in early April found that 36% of researchers believe AI could lead to a “nuclear-level catastrophe,” further underscoring existing concerns about the rapid development of the technology.
+A survey released by Stanford University's Artificial Intelligence Institute in early April found that 36% of researchers believe AI could lead to a “nuclear-level catastrophe,” further underscoring existing concerns about the rapid development of the technology.

 Meanwhile, 73% of AI will lead to “revolutionary social change”.

-The report says that while these technologies have certain advantages that were unimaginable a decade ago, they are also prone to illusion, bias, and abuse for nefarious purposes, creating ethical challenges for users when using such services.
+The report says that while these technologies offer capabilities unimaginable a decade ago, they are also prone to illusion, bias, and abuse for nefarious purposes, creating ethical challenges for users of these services.

-The report also notes that the number of “incidents and controversies” related to AI has increased 26-fold over the past decade.
+The report also noted that the number of “incidents and controversies” related to AI has increased 26-fold over the past decade.

 Last month, billionaire Elon Musk and Apple co-founder Steve Wozniak were among thousands of tech experts who signed a letter calling for a pause in the training of AI systems more powerful than Open AI's GPT-4 chatbot, saying “powerful AI systems should only be developed once we are confident that their impact will be positive and their risks will be manageable.”